AndersonLaffoon/Dream-Center-of-Jackson/README.md

 # About Our Team!
 We are the 6 Inch Subway Steak & Cheeses!
 Our team consists of Corwin Bridges, Vraj Patel, and Anderson Laffoon from Madison Academic High School in Jackson.
 We created a website for the Dream Center of Jackson, a homeless shelter for women and children seeking change.
-We feel our website has made vast improvements to the Dream Center's website.
+We feel our website has made vast improvements to the Dream Center's original [website](https://www.dreamcenterjackson.com/).
 ### Our Website's Improvements:

 * Clear Website Design